psipsi

 Author of:

-Over 290 scientific papers in various international journals, including over 20 book chapters.
+Over 330 scientific papers including over 40 book chapters.

 Important Contributions:

-Early work in theoretical polarography (with J. Koutecky) on polarographic kinetic currents and experimental work in high-resolution optical spectroscopy (with D. A. Ramsay) leading to the first rotational analysis of a truly polyatomic molecule and the determination of the first singlet excited state geometry of glyoxal.
+Early work in theoretical polarography (with J. Koutecký) on polarographic kinetic currents and experimental work in high-resolution optical spectroscopy (with D. A. Ramsay) leading to the first analysis of the rotational fine structure of the electronic spectra of a truly polyatomic molecule and a determination of the first singlet excited state geometry of glyoxal.

-His principal interest and work concerns the development of quantum chemical methodology.
-Major contributions include (several with J. Čížek):
+His principal work concerns quantum chemical methodology and its applications (several with J. Čížek):